CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

 Pros:

-* Able to share group tasks easily with teammates
+* Able to share group tasks easily with teammates.
 * Cross platform support on most devices and Operating Systems.
-* Able to auto add reminders and due dates using rss link to a calendar of your choice
+* Able to auto add reminders and due dates using rss link to a calendar of your choice.

 Cons:

-* No import function of existing task from other apps to Wunderlist
+* No import function of existing task from other apps to Wunderlist.
-* Assigning of to-dos to your team members is a paid feature (Organisation Features)
+* Assigning of to-dos to your team members is a paid feature (Organisation Features).

 <!-- @@author A0146789H -->
 **Habitica**